marcinbojko/drone-kustomize/README.md

-The most basic usage requires `kubeconfig` (preferably as secret) with kubeconfig content and `basepath` pointing to a path inside a repo where `kustomization.yaml` file is placed.
+The most basic usage requires `kubeconfig` (preferably as secret) with kubeconfig content and `folderpath` pointing to a path inside a repo where `kustomization.yaml` file is placed.
+For debugging purpose one can set `debug` and `dryrun ` flags which default to `false`

 ```
 steps: